nps6-uwf/CaptchaBypass/OCR Captcha Solver/README.md

 </tbody>
 </table>

-Some examples of the data:
+Some examples of the data, notice how all of these sequences have 6 characters:
 <table>
   <tbody>
     <tr><td>1AY4DF</td><td>3CE2PX</td><td>HEAZ76</td></tr>